Tropical Storm Charley (1998)

 Tropical Storm Charley was the third named storm of the 1998 Atlantic hurricane season.
 Charley was the first of two tropical storms to make landfall in Texas during that season (Frances being the other).
 The storm originated with a tropical wave that moved off the West African coast on August 9.
-The wave moved generally west-northwestward, producing occasional bursts of convection, finally arriving in the southeastern Gulf of Mexico by August 19, when animated satellite images began to indicate it had possibly developed a low pressure center.
+The wave moved generally west-northwestward, producing occasional bursts of convection, finally arriving in the southeastern Gulf of Mexico by August 19, when animated satellite images began to indicate it had possibly developed a low pressure centre.
 Hurricane Hunter investigations into the system the next day revealed that this was not the case.
-The system lingered for two days, lacking an organized low level center of circulation until early on the morning of August 21, when advisories were initiated on the tropical depression, 185 mi east of Brownsville, Texas.
+The system lingered for two days, lacking an organized low level centre of circulation until early on the morning of August 21, when advisories were initiated on the tropical depression, 185 mi east of Brownsville, Texas.
 The depression became a tropical storm later that day, as it moved steadily west-northwestward, strengthening, and then weakening again before making landfall the next morning around Port Aransas, Texas.
 The storm moved slowly inland and finally dissipated on the morning of the August 24 near the town of Del Rio, Texas.

 Charley's impacts in Texas and Mexico were locally severe.
 In Texas, over 2000 homes were destroyed by the locally severe flooding, and 13 people died.
 In Mexico, over 12 in of rain fell in northern areas near the Texas-Mexico border, and seven people were killed.

 Meteorological history

 Charley originated with a large swirl of clouds which parted off of the west coast of Africa on August 9.
-Lacking deep convection or a well defined center, the wave continued west-northwestward without developing.
+Lacking deep convection or a well defined centre, the wave continued west-northwestward without developing.
 Ten days later, on August 19, satellite images indicated the disturbance was beginning to rotate cyclonically over the southeastern Gulf of Mexico.

 A reconnaissance aircraft flew into the system the next day.
-While strong winds were recorded, no circulation center was present.
-The following morning, a second flight reported that a center had formed, and the disturbance was designated a tropical depression.
-Initially, the center was disorganized.
+While strong winds were recorded, no circulation centre was present.
+The following morning, a second flight reported that a centre had formed, and the disturbance was designated a tropical depression.
+Initially, the centre was disorganized.
 However, convection over the depression blossomed, mostly concentrated over the northern semicircle.
 During the evening of August 21, the system was named Tropical Storm Charley.

 As the system continued west-northwestward, more organized banding features developed, and the storm began to intensify.
 On August 22, it reached its peak intensity of 70 mph.
 Subsequent reconnaissance reports indicated that winds had decreased, and the storm made landfall near Corpus Christi, Texas early on August 23, with maximum sustained winds of 45 mph.
 Within hours, Charley was downgraded to tropical depression status as it continued to weaken.
 By August 24, Charley had dissipated over the Rio Grande near Del Rio, Texas.
-Although surface winds had diminished and a closed surface circulation no longer existed, a slow-moving remnant circulation aloft persisted in the Del Rio area and generated flooding rains that were most devastating in that area on August 23 and the 24.
+Although surface winds had diminished and a closed surface circulation no longer existed, a slow-moving remnant circulation aloft persisted in the Del Rio area and generated flooding rains that were most devastating in that area on August 23 and 24.